paulshorey/node-slate/source/includes/about/README.md

 It was a great learning experience, and now we have a database of 500,000 words, about 200,000 of which have good synonyms.
 As a reference, a native English speaker knows from 20,000 to 35,000 words, including slang.
 Many of the others are medical terms.
 We're currently brainstorming how this can be used in medical applications - perhaps to refine search results in sites like WebMD.

 We also ended up making by far the best domain name suggestion tool.
-Please try it: [https://nlp.domains](https://nlp.domains) or [use our API](https://rapidapi.com/user/nlp-studio).
+Please try it: [https://besta.domains](https://besta.domains) or [use our API](https://rapidapi.com/user/nlp-studio).
 Our program generates hundreds of name phrases, and pairs them with the most relevant TLDs \(extensions\).
 There are currently 1000+ new TLD extensions which people don't even know exist, so this service is very useful.
 We then check for the status \(availability\) of each domain name.
 No more typing in one domain name at a time, and hoping that it's available.
 Our app gives you hundreds of similar names.
 Some of them turn out to be available and pretty good!

 ### It's improving every day!

-Our products were just published in July 2020.
+Our products are new and rapidly improving.
 If you find anything broken, [please let us know](#contact).
 If you would like a feature or have any advice for us at all, please [contact us](#contact).

 This venture is long-term.
 We'll continue to support it as long as we have customers.
 It may take a long time to become successful.
 That's ok.
 This is a labor of love.